ray-project/ray/doc/source/cluster/kuberay.md

 (kuberay-index)=
 ## Overview

-You can leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.
+You can execute your distributed Ray programs on a Kubernetes cluster.

 The [KubeRay Operator](https://ray-project.github.io/kuberay/components/operator/) provides a Kubernetes-native interface for managing Ray clusters.
 Each Ray cluster consist of a head pod and collection of worker pods.